Table of Contents

-Ensure there is good flow from all the showers by running them for a few minutes and double-checking them.
+Ensure there is a good flow from all the showers by running them for a few minutes and double-checking them.

 Power and Electricity

-Basically, all that needs to be done is making sure that all circuit breakers work and that the circuit can handle a normal number of appliances attached to it.
+Basically, all that needs to be done is make sure that all circuit breakers work and that the circuit can handle a normal number of appliances attached to it.
 In particular, if your AC unit is plugged into the wall, this is crucial.
 You don’t want a circuit breaker to trip every time your guests turn on the AC, microwave, or stove!